Barcelona Pavilion: A Guide to Barcelona's Mies Van Der Rohe Pavilion - Pavello Mies Van Der Rohe.

 The Mies Van Der Rohe Foundation

-One of the Foundation's main activities is a bi-annual Awards ceremony - The European Union Prize for Contemporary Architecture.
+One of the Foundation's main activities is a biannual Awards ceremony - The European Union Prize for Contemporary Architecture.
 Prior to these awards, those nominated give lectures at the Pedrera.
-To book a place at the lectures call +34 90 240 0973.
+To book a place at the lectures call the following number.

 The Mies Van Der Rohe Foundation also organise temporary exhibitions inside the Pavilion.
 These are not simply exhibitions using the building as a gallery space.
 The Foundation asks artists to pitch concepts in which the Pavilion is linked to art - adding something to the Pavilion rather than simply placing something in it.